UKHSA-Internal/data-dashboard-api/docs/main_design_guide.md

 |- cms/
     |- common/                  # The wagtail app for the non-topic pages (about page).
+    |- composite/               # The wagtail app for non-topic pages that supports a sortable layout and codeblocks.
     |- dashboard/               # This is the *main/primary* wagtail app.
+    |- dynamic_content/         # Contains the primary customised blocks and components used for dynamic content
     |- home/                    # The wagtail app for the landing page.
+    |- metrics_documentation/   # The wagtail app for metrics documentation section of the dashboard.
+    |- metrics_interface/       # Contains the funnel abstractions which links the cms <- metrics modules
+    |- snippets/                # The wagtail app for non page models, includes internal and external buttons.
     |- topic/                   # The wagtal app for the topic pages (diseases e.g. COVID-19)
-    |- dynamic_content/         # Contains the primary customised blocks and components used for dynamic content
-    |- metrics_interface/       # Contains the funnel abstractions which links the cms <- metrics modules
+    |- whats_new/               # The wagtail app for what's new section of the dashboard.

 |- feedback/                    # Encapsulates the feedback module, email message construction and sending functionality
     |- serializers/             # Primarily used to validate the correct question answer pairs are in inbound requests